timklapdor/csulx/_strategies/Blogging.md

 INF532 - For this subject students are requested to maintain a blog to document reflections and evaluations of connected learning experiences, with posts demonstrating the affordances of blogs such as tags, categories, embeds, etc. Assessment item 3 is an 1800 word ‘Network literacy evaluative report’ published as the final blog post for the subject.
 All blog posts are considered in the final marking and the rubric reflects this through criteria:

-- Student investigates a range of ideas and issues
+- Student investigates a range of ideas and issues.
-- Student applies and integrates critical analysis
+- Student applies and integrates critical analysis.
-- Student is able to form, present and support own opinions
+- Student is able to form, present and support own opinions.

 More information on this practice can be obtained from this presentation delivered by Julie Lindsay - ‘Beyond blogging: [Reflective and responsive practice using Thinkspace’](https://docs.google.com/presentation/d/1yE6pIZmtxCg2JB3HcbaeXG6loQp8DM8YpVFg10O5LNA/pub?start=false&loop=false&delayms=3000)